bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-3of6-contract.md

 description: A series of conversations that development teams should have around building event driven or microservice architectures
 ispublished: false
 showinlist: false
-publicationdate: 2022-12-13T07:00:00Z
+publicationdate: 2022-12-26T07:00:00Z
-lastmodificationdate: 2022-12-13T07:00:00Z
+lastmodificationdate: 2022-12-26T07:00:00Z
 slug: critical-cs-of-microservices-3of6-contract

 ---
 &quot;**The Critical C's of Microservices**&quot; are a series of conversations that development teams should have around building event-driven or other microservice based architectures.
-These topics will help teams determine which architectural patterns are best for them, and assist in building the systems and processes in a reliable and supportable way.
+These topics will help teams determine which architectural patterns are best for them, and assist in building their systems and processes in a reliable and supportable way.

 The &quot;Critical C's&quot; are: **Context**, **Consistency**, **Contract**, **Chaos**, **Competencies** and **Coalescence**.
 Each of these topics will be covered in detail in this series of articles.
 This is article 3 of the 6, and covers the topic of **Contract**.